notsatan/auto-sub/README.md

 Flags can help you fine-tune the workings of *auto-sub* to match your needs, for example, ignoring a particular file, or ignoring any file that meets a regex pattern, and more.

 This section contains a comprehensive list of valid flags for *auto-sub*, their usage, default values, and expected input.
-Some flags may have a shorthand version in addition to the normal flag - both of these versions can be used interchangably as required.
+Some flags may have a shorthand version in addition to the normal flag - both of these versions can be used interchangably.

 Note that **all** of these flags are optional - as such, *auto-sub* can work perfectly fine even without them!